AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 _November 21, 2022_

-**Security enhancement**

-* To optimize security, the log4j library is now completely removed from the Campaign installation on Windows.
-(NEO-44851)
-* The IP can now be hidden in the "/r/test" request by setting `showSourceIP` to false in the redirection node of the serverConf.xml file.
-(NEO-46656)

 **Compatibility updates**

 * Following the end of life of Microsoft Internet Explorer 11, the HTML rendering engine for dashboards in the client console is now using Edge Chromium.
 (NEO-20741)